 Despite what happened, the Koehnes do not regret their decision to donate the organs of their son.
 They still believe that organ donation saves lives.
 They have even started a foundation to fund cancer research.
 (Source: Yahoo!
 News)

 Such is the risk of giving.
 When we love a person, we make ourselves vulnerable.
 We risk rejection or ridicule.
 However, we must keep on loving.
 The fact that some people may not appreciate what we are doing should not make us withdraw from it.
 “Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.
 Therefore, as we have opportunity, let us do good to all people, especially to those who belong to the family of believers.”
-(Galatians 6:9-10, NIV) If you have been following our messages in Makati Gospel Church, you would have noticed a common thread.
-We are looking into the “one another” commands of the New Testament.
-I believe those commands reveal what God wanted the church to be.
-Though there is always a risk that others would not or could not, we should still seek to become a “one another” church.
+(Galatians 6:9-10, NIV) I believe the one another commands in the New Testament reveal what God wanted the church to be.
+Though there is always a risk that others would not or could not, we should still seek to become a “one another” community.